Disney Renaissance: 1992–1994: Aladdin and The Lion King

 Aladdin (1992) and The Lion King (1994) followed, respectively, with both films having the highest worldwide grosses of their respective release years.
-Aladdin was the highest-grossing animated film at the time of its release, but later became second after being surpassed by The Lion King, which became the highest-grossing animated film at the time and remains the highest-grossing traditionally animated film in history.
+Aladdin was the highest-grossing animated film at the time of its release, but it later became second after being surpassed by The Lion King, which remains the highest-grossing traditionally animated film in history.

 Howard Ashman wrote several songs for Aladdin before his death, but only three were ultimately used in the film.
 Tim Rice ultimately joined the project and completed the score and songs with Alan Menken.
-Rice later went on to collaborate with Elton John and Hans Zimmer for The Lion King after ABBA had turned down the offer to write songs for the film.
-Both films won Academy Awards for Best Original Song ("A Whole New World"; "Can You Feel the Love Tonight") and Best Original Score, and also like Beauty and the Beast won the Golden Globe Award for Best Picture (Musical or Comedy).
+Rice later went on to collaborate with Elton John and Hans Zimmer for The Lion King, after ABBA had turned down the offer to write songs for the film.
+Both films won Academy Awards for Best Original Song ("A Whole New World" and "Can You Feel the Love Tonight") and Best Original Score, and, like Beauty and the Beast, also won the Golden Globe Award for Best Picture (Musical or Comedy).
 Aladdin also earned an additional Academy Award nomination for Best Original Song and nominations for Best Sound and Best Sound Effects Editing, for a total of five nominations.
 The Lion King earned two additional Academy Award nominations for Best Original Song, giving it a total of four Academy Award nominations.

 622/610 Circle 7 Drive (the Hart-Dannon Building), where several films of the Disney Renaissance were partially produced.

-Between the two in-house productions, Disney diversified in animation methods and produced the stop-motion animated film The Nightmare Before Christmas (1993) with former Disney animator Tim Burton, which was directed by also former Disney animator Henry Selick.
-That film received an Academy Award nomination for Best Visual Effects becoming the first animated film to do so, losing to Spielberg's 1993 film Jurassic Park.
-Thanks to the success of the early films of the Renaissance era, Disney management was able to allocate sufficient money to bring Feature Animation back from its ten-year exile to Glendale.
+Between the two in-house productions, Disney diversified in animation methods and produced the stop-motion animated film The Nightmare Before Christmas (1993), written by former Disney animator Tim Burton and directed by also former Disney animator Henry Selick.
+The film received an Academy Award nomination for Best Visual Effects, becoming the first animated film to do so, losing to Spielberg's 1993 film Jurassic Park.
+Thanks to the success of the early films of the Renaissance era, Disney management was able to allocate sufficient money to bring Walt Disney Feature Animation back from its ten-year exile to Glendale.
 A 240,000-square-foot building designed by Robert A. M. Stern opened across the street from the main Disney lot in Burbank on December 16, 1994.